txwizard/WizardWrx_NET_API/README.md

 `ChangeLog.md`, gives a much more thorough accounting of the improvements and bug fixes incorporated in each release.

+## Release Notes, 2019/12/16, WizardWrx.ASCIIInfo, WizardWrx.Core, WizardWrx.FormatStringEngine

+This update implements two changes in the infrastructure of the __WizardWrx .NET API__ libraries.

+1. These libraries abandon NuGet packages as their means of consuming updates to sibling dependencies `WizardWrx.Common` and `WizardWrx.FormatStringEngine` in favor of old-fashioned project references.
+Though consuming NuGet packages looks great on paper, it proved awkward in practice because everything stayed one release behind.

+2. These libraries trade traditional 4-part version numbers for the industry standard 3-part SemVer numbering adopted for the NuGet Repository.
+This scheme improves version control by eliminating the time stamp generated for the fourth part by the asterisk, thereby making builds detrministic.

+To date, these changes are implemented only for the core libraries, essentially WizardWrx.Common and WizardWrx.Core; the other two libraries listed above being dependencies of the core library.
+I expect to complete the transition before the end of calendar year 2019.
+The next update involves WizardWrx.AssemblyUtils, which is getting a new method that exposes a list that was previously kept private.

+## Release Notes, 2019/12/15, WizardWrx.Common.dll, Version 7.23.123

+This update adds static method FormatIntegerLeftPadded to the NumericFormats class.
+This update also adopts the generally accepted SemVer version numbering scheme.

 ## Release Notes, 2019/10/02, WizardWrx.Common.dll, Version 7.22.122

 This upgrade affects only one library, `WizardWrx.Common.dll`; although others